zol777/fx-project/README.md

         * `APP_TRADE_MAX` refers to max no. of trade message in the queue.
         * `APP_POLLSIZE_MAX` refers to max no. of trade message polled from the queue for each time.
         * Together with rate limiting, parameters could be tuned to avoid problems such as producer API timeout.

+## Continuous Delivery

+Continuous delivery has not been implemented in this project due to time constraint and security concern on image registry secret management.
+The plan is to build image on cloud image registry and create a new container with that image for deployment.

+Most importantly, each deployment/release should not break any API/interface in order to achieve multiple releases without users feeling about it.